wangronglu/CISE-algorithm/README.md

 # Common_and_individual_structure_of_multiple_networks
-R and Matlab codes for CISE algorithm
+This repository contains R codes for the 3 variants of CISE algorithm and the HCP data with structural brain networks and levels of subjects' visuospatial processing.
+We also provide matlab codes for the 1st variant of CISE algorithm.